StarterX4/factorio-zone-change-token-ext/README.md

 # Change Your Factorio Zone Token
 A simple Chromium extension that allows you to change your token on factorio.zone or valheim.zone.

-NO Tampermonkey or another tinkering addons needed.
+NO Tampermonkey or other tinkering addons needed.

 ## Install from Chrome Web Store